Hybrid Work, Leadership & Time: An Experiment at Nationwide

 This isn't a controversial position.
 Extra time only becomes valuable when we use it well; just like flexible working, collaborative technology and everything in between.
 It’s a principle that was summed up in four simple words at a recent event at Nationwide, an organisation that has been leading the way on the future of work:

-This article charts how we applied that thinking to leadership at Nationwide.
+This article charts how we applied behavioural science to new ways of working Nationwide.
 It summarises our experiment and findings and makes a broader strategic point about how to unlock the potential of Hybrid Work.
 Not with big bets and crossed fingers, but with testing, learning and constant adaptation.

 Our Partnership with Nationwide Building Society